ciscoheat/superforms-web/src/routes/migration-v2/+page.md

 ### File upload support!

 Finally, it's possible to handle files with Superforms.
-By setting the `allowFiles` option, they can be validated like any other value:
+Validation even works on the client, with an `on:input` handler:

+**Single file input**

 ```ts
 const schema = z.object({